An Adaptive Multi Agent Bitcoin Trading System: Case Studies

 \subsection{Daily and Weekly Feedback}

+The performance can be observed in figure ~\ref{fig:with_ltf}.
 The weekly long-term feedback mechanism generates verbal, template-driven guidance at the end of each completed seven-day block.
 It evaluates performance relative to a passive baseline using regret, Sharpe ratio, and return differentials, and then produces standardised text such as “prioritize high-confidence inputs” or “reconstruct your indicator selection.”
 Importantly, this feedback does not alter any quantitative parameters: indicator thresholds, weightings, and allocation rules remain fixed.
 Instead, the generated text is re-introduced into the subsequent week’s prompts as additional context.

+The following weekly long-term feedback was fixed for all agents throughout the entire week ( 17th nov 2024 - 23rd nov 2024):